linnarsson-lab/ROBOFISH/Instalation.md

   - The `start_imaging_file` is a file that the system uses to communicate with the Nikon software to automatically start the imaging once a staining is done.
 It is present in this repository.
 Find the 'start_imaging_file.txt', and put the path to this file in the program.
 (The `start_imaging_file.txt` is a text file with a single number in it.
 If you make it from scratch put a 0.
 0 means no sample to image.
 1 means start imaging of the sample or sample number 1.
 Or another number if there are multiple samples.)
   - For the 'imaging_output_folder' specifiy the path were the images will be saved.
 The program will make a log file containing all details of that imaging round and experiment to the specified folder.
 It is a pickeled python dictionary that can be opened with: `pickle.load(open('<path to file>', 'rb)`

 - Make sure the recevoir is on the right side of the pump.
+OTHERWISE CHANGE THIS TO THAT.....
 - If something goes wrong and you want to restart the initiation, you probably need to restart the kernel of the notebook (Kernel --> Restart kernel).
-This is because the COM ports might be dedicated already and can not be reassigned by the same python kernel.
+This is because the COM ports will be dedicated already and can not be reassigned by the same python kernel.

+find padding volume